Skip to content

 What Makes a Contract Void in the UK?

-• A void contract has no legal effect and is treated as if it never existed, meaning neither party can enforce it.
+• A void contract has no legal effect and is treated as though it never existed, meaning neither party can enforce its terms or sue for breach, and any third party rights under the contract are also extinguished.

-• Common reasons for a contract to be void include uncertainty in terms, mistakes, illegality, lack of authority, or lack of capacity.
+• Common grounds for a contract being void include uncertainty of terms, mistake as to subject matter, statutory prohibition, lack of authority, restraint of trade, or a party acting beyond their capacity.

 What is a Void Contract?